clickclackin/buildyourlife/README.md

 The rest fail for the opposite reason: they're too heavy.
 The habit apps that turn your life into a game.
 The journaling systems that require a daily practice.
 They're all asking you to maintain a second job — managing the *system* itself.

 And none of them remember you.
-Every conversation with ChatGPT starts from zero.
 Notion doesn't know your 5-year plan when you open Monday's task list.
 Habit trackers count streaks but have no idea why you started.

 ---